rentokil-736x479-blog-images-wmd-2019_backyard

 • Drill holes in the bottom of tire swings to allow any water to drain.

-Mosquito Prevention Checklist: For You
+Mosquito Prevention Checklist: Follow the 4Ds

 • Use EPA-approved repellents on skin and clothing (always follow product label directions for use).